tristinjohnson/PreTraining-ASR-From-Scratch/README.md

 The training file only works when reading metadata about the audio files from a CSV file.
 In order to create this CSV file, simply run the 'generate_audio_paths_excel.py' script in the 'generate_audio_mappings' directory with the following arguments:

-    1. --path
-    2. --csv_name
+    python3 generate_audio_paths_excel.py --path /path/to/data/dir --csv_name CSV_NAME

+    # example
+    python3 generate_audio_paths_excel.py --path /home/ubuntu/project/Data/LibriSpeech/train-clean-100 --csv_name librispeech_train_100.csv

-1. Provide the full path to the data directory where the data is stored.
+1. --path: Provide the full path to the data directory where the data is stored.
 EX: '--path /home/ubuntu/project/Data/LibriSpeech/dev-clean'
-2. Provide any name you would like the CSV file to be named.
+2. --csv_name: Provide any name you would like the CSV file to be named.
 It is recommended you name the CSV file based on whichever split you download from the previous step with the '.csv' extension at the end.
 EX: if you download 'train-clean-100', name your file something like 'librispeech_train_100.csv'

 After running the script, the CSV file will be saved in the same directory as the 'generate_audio_paths_excel.py'